nehapatlolla/Git-fundamentals/git.md

 **Configuration management**

-- CI with Git: Git helps teams continuously combine and test their code changes automatically.
+- CI configuration item with Git: Git helps teams continuously combine and test their code changes automatically.
 - Audit in Git: Git keeps a detailed record of who did what in the project, helping track changes.
-- Baseline in Git: Think of it as a project snapshot that shows how everything looked at a specific time.
+- Baseline in Git: Think of it as a project snapshot that shows how everything looked at a specific time. savepoints, to fall back
 - Accountability in Git: Git shows who's responsible for each change, encouraging ownership.
 - Change Management with Git: Git helps teams manage updates smoothly, like organizing and tracking edits.
   ![alt text](image-4.png)